Enrolment

 My course details are incorrect, what can I do?

 Click on the Course Details enrolment task and check your course details carefully.
 If your course or start date is incorrect, please let us know and provide further details.
-This will turn the task blue, and a staff member will check it and contact you.
+This will turn the task blue, and a staff member will check it and contact you so that this task can be completed.

 My name is incorrect.
 How can I change it on the portal?